 You can click here to check the price of the toolkit and to get a glimpse of the companies who have optimized the Startup HR toolkit.

-One of the worst self-service tools companies use is FAQ pages.
+One of the worst self-service tools companies use is FAQ pages, which is much needed amongst the eCommerce tools you possess.

 They’re slow, annoying and operate under the assumption that you know what the customer wants better than they do.
 When was the last time you enjoyed scrolling through 40+ pages of FAQ’s?